 I was lucky to not have faced any personal loss not even materialistic but this event would always remind us of how small we are in front of nature.
 I remember a girl from my school Almas she was in 5th standard then.

 Her missing report was being shown all over the news channels.
 She had lost her dad, her mother her younger sister and everyone from her maternal side in the tsunami.
 And the relief soldiers found her after some days.
 When the former President Late Shri A.P.J Abdul Kalam visited the islands few of us from the school were sent to attend the event and he called for this girl and made her sit on his lap and pamper her.
 It was an emotional scene leaving everyone’s eye wet.

 Andaman and Nicobar Islands survived the 9.2 Richter scale earthquake which triggered the Tsunami.
 It took the islanders about a year or so to come into regular life but we did.
 We didn’t lose faith and hope and we didn’t fight over things.
 We helped each other and stood by each other.
 We opened our doors for the homeless, we shared whatever we could with the deprived ones.

 Well this was my experience of the Tsunami.
 Just to state some more generic information about one of world’s tragic incident.

-Its only during natural calamities that brings humans close to each other and when humanity against nature is tested.
-And time has proven that always the latter has won.
+Its only during natural calamities when its humanity against nature that brings humans close to each other.
+And time and again it has been proven that the former always wins.